15 (No Cost) Employee Wellness Strategies and Health Promotion Ideas

 California has less than half of the smoking rate of Kentucky because California has created a culture and environment that discourages tobacco use.
 California has made it easier to quit and much harder to smoke than just about any other state.
 They have created a culture of health at home and in the workplace; it’s much easier to avoid tobacco.

-These workplace health and wellness strategies are designed to change policy and improve the work environment so it is easier for employees to adopt and maintain health behaviors.
+These workplace health and employee wellness strategies are designed to change policy and improve the work environment so it is easier for employees to adopt and maintain health behaviors.

 Have little or no wellness program budget?
 That is okay.
-Besides many of the no-cost wellness strategies shown below, you can find even more low-cost wellness strategies and activities in this article.
+Besides many of the no-cost employee wellness strategies shown below, you can find even more low-cost wellness strategies and activities in this article.

 1. Prepare and distribute a list of healthy dining options within a 2-mile radius of your workplace